-The current Project layout (Figure 2, Site Detail Map) may differ from the final construction layout, but Palmer's Creek anticipates the final layout will remain substantially similar to what is presented in the Site Permit Application.
-The changes that may occur to the current Project layout will be the result of ongoing information gathering and monitoring data, permitting, and micro-siting activities.
-Any changes in the proposed turbine layout will be evaluated throughout the Site Permit process, and any layout changes that would work following Site Permit issuance will be evaluated to ensure that the revised turbine locations have similar human and environmental impacts when compared with the original proposed and/or permit turbine locations.
-Any turbine location changes will be identified, evaluated, and discussed with the DOC-Energy, Environmental Review and Analysis (EERA) staff prior to beginning construction.
+The Project construction will occur primarily on agricultural land and will require regulatory setbacks.
+The current Project layout (Figure 2, Site Detail Map) may differ from the final construction layout, but Palmer's Creek anticipates the final layout will remain substantially similar to what is presented in the Site Permit Application and EA.
+Any project layout changes will be identified, evaluated, and discussed with the DOC-Energy, Environmental Review and Analysis (EERA) staff prior to beginning construction.